Maxwell-Dan/Maxwell-Dan/README.md

 #### :writing_hand: I employ Human Centric Design Systems in my problem solving approach like Design Thinking and Agile.
 #### :writing_hand: I have domain of experience in different fields like Marketing, Content Creation, Project Management and Entrepreneurship.
-#### :writing_hand: I reference these different backgrounds because communication between different teams is very important in developing softwares,
+#### :writing_hand: I reference these different backgrounds because communication between different teams is very important in developing softwares.
 #### :writing_hand: hence I mostly serve as a bridge between the technicalities of the stated field to ensure clarity and coordination.

 ## Most Used Languages